collections_bookmark Part of Bloomburrow

 Exile

-314 of 459 Thought Vessels never left the library, a structural reality of 100-card singleton decks rather than a verdict on the card's power.
+Most Thought Vessels that are brought to a game never leave the library, a structural reality of 100-card singleton rather than a statement about the card's power.
+Of the copies that were observed, the large majority finished on the battlefield.

 Frequently Asked